 Aidan Earley used a powerful serve, forehand and backhand to take a 5-2 lead over Hartford’s Jessie Gofberg in the opening set in No. 1 singles.
 It was a beautiful match to watch, with smooth strokes and long rallies throughout.
 Earley would prevail 6-4, 6-3.

 Meanwhile, Brattleboro’s Jenn Hutton was improving from start to finish during a 6-1, 6-4 loss to lefty Alex Fogg at fifth singles.
-In the second set, Hutton was getting compliments from assistant coach Joe Meyer as she put away a lob and showed off a sweet backhand return.

 At second singles, Hartford’s Allyse Mullen tried to wear her opponent out -- not the best idea when you’re facing the Nordic state champion.
 With many supporters in her corner, Halie Lange ran down balls near the baseline and also hustled to get drop shots in close in her 7-6, 6-4 win.